research-software-directory/research-software-directory/README.md

 - Configuration is done through environmental variables read by Docker through `.env`.
 Copy and fill `.env.example` to `.env`.
 Local (dev) config is read from `.dev.local`.

-### Run locally:
-- Make sure a local mongodb server is running.
-Note that it should listen on the IP address of the docker bridge (eg. `172.17.0.1`). (`bind_ip=127.0.0.1,172.17.0.1` in `/etc/mongodb.conf`)
-- Todo: creating a MongoDB Docker container should make things easier.

 ### Run unit tests
 ```
 mkvirtualenv rsd -p `which python3`